-Wine Subjectivity: Many of my fellow vino-sapiens out there are laboring under what I believe is a false premise [IMHO].
+It's my opinion that far too many of my fellow vino-sapiens [other wine writers] out there in the vine hinterlands are laboring under what I believe is a false premise.
 What is that you may ask?
-Well, I will lay it on the line; the premise that all wine is created equal.
+Well, I will lay it on the line; the assumption that "all wine is created equal."
 Umm, there's no other way to say it, that claim or belief is total nonsense.

-In my view, that notion is patently false; it's engendered from a sense of wanting to have the 'appearance of fairness', just remember nobody said life would be fair.
-As I always say, let each wine compete on its own merits and let the chips fall where they may, that's the fair thing to do.
+In my view, that notion is patently false; it's engendered from a sense of wanting to have the 'appearance of fairness,' just remember nobody said life would be fair.
+As I always say, let each wine compete on its own merits and let the chips fall where they may, that's the reasonable thing to do.

-Palate Progression: In my opinion, it takes time to build a palate [an opinion, by the way, shared my many], I like to think of it as a taste muscle [hello 750ml curls].
-I'll admit it, in the beginning, I started out with a pedestrian palate [but I didn't know it] I was taken in by simple-wines.
+In my opinion, it takes the time to build a palate; an idea, by the way, which is shared by many of my colleagues.
+I like to think of it as a taste muscle [hello 750ml curls].
+I'll admit it, in the beginning, I started out with a pedestrian appetite for commodity wines [but I didn't know it] I was taken in by the low hanging fruit of simple-wines.

 But I didn't stop there like so many folks do today.
-It was through constant tasting, exploring new wines, new regions, and education I figured out one important thing, not all wines are equal.
-That said, some wines are just 'plonk', while other can only be described as Über fantastic, and like I've said, "price is not always a determining factor" balance, depth, soul are a good place to start.
+It was through regular tastings, exploring new wines, new regions, and education.
+Over the years, I come to one extremely important conclusion; while all 'men' are created equal, not all wines are created equal.
+That said, some wines are just 'plonk,' while other can only be described as Über fantastic, and like I've said, "price is not always a determining factor" balance, depth, a soul is an excellent place to start.

-Full Disclosure: In the interest of full disclosure, I do make mention in the review how I may have encountered the reviewed wine.
+In the interest of full disclosure, I do make mention in the review how I may have encountered the reviewed wine in each article.

-Regarding Publishing: Reviews will appear on the Cuvée Corner Wine Blog, and may also appear on Wine-Miles, and possibly be found on the following social media platforms, such as, Wine 2.0, Facebook, Instagram and I will post it on Twitter for nearly 22,000 vino-sapiens, who incidentally are mostly cork-dorks, wine-biz, etc. like me.
+Reviews will appear on the Cuvée Corner Wine Blog and may also appear on the following social media platforms, such as, Facebook, Instagram and I will post it on Twitter for nearly 23,000 vino-sapiens, who incidentally are mostly cork-dorks, wine-biz, etc. like me.